-Living in Florida we’re blessed to have an abundance of fresh seafood at our fingertips.
+Living in Florida we’re blessed to have an abundance of fresh seafood at our fingertips pretty much year round.
 I would say we probably eat fish or shrimp about twice a week or more.
-The good news is that the meals are relatively healthy which is what we need.
-The bad news is that the smell of fish can sometimes take over the house.
+The good news is that the meals are relatively healthy because everything is fresh.
+The bad news is that the smell of fish and shrimp can sometimes take over the house in a major way.

-While we usually take the trash out immediately after dinner, I feel like the scent lingers in the sink for some reason.
-I’m constantly rinsing and wiping out the sink during the day but at night I want to rest easy the sink is as clean as possible.
-I started using a nightly scrub about a year ago as part of our and haven’t looked back.
+While we usually take the trash out immediately after dinner, I feel like the scent lingers in the kitchen, particularly, the sink.
+We’re constantly rinsing and wiping out the sink during the day but at night I want to rest easy knowing the sink is as clean as possible.
+I started using a nightly scrub a few years ago as part of our nightly routine and we haven’t looked back since.

 Here’s what you’ll need to make a DIY Sink Scrub of your own…